-Be Our Guest Restaurant in New Fantasyland at the Magic Kingdom is themed as Beast’s Castle from Beauty and the Beast.
-It’s a 2013 Disney Dining Plan participant as a one-credit counter service restaurant at lunch, and as a one-credit table service restaurant at dinner.
+Be Our Guest Restaurant in New Fantasyland is the best counter service option in the Magic Kingdom at Walt Disney World.
+Here, you step inside Beast’s Castle in a restaurant themed to Beauty and the Beast.
+It’s a 2014 Disney Dining Plan participant as a one-credit counter service restaurant at lunch, and as a one-credit table service restaurant at dinner.
 At lunch, it makes our list of the best counter service values when on the Disney Dining Plan, but it just missed our list for the best values on the Dining Plan at dinner.

 Both the lunch counter service and dinner table service menus feature French-inspired cuisine, and although the menus are ambitious for the usually unadventurous Magic Kingdom restaurants, most guests will find something that appeals to them at Be Our Guest Restaurant.

-Be Our Guest Restaurant officially opened to the general public on December 7, 2012, so there’s still quite a bit of demand for this new restaurant, making dinner reservations difficult to score.
-When we visited for lunch, the waiting line outside of the restaurant to get inside was about 15 minutes long, and it took us a little over 30 minutes from the time we got in line until the time our food arrived.
-We got in line just as the restaurant opened–if you wait until the noon hour, don’t be surprised if you’re in line outside for 30 minutes on busier days.
+Be Our Guest Restaurant is only a couple of years old, and there’s still a ton of demand for this new restaurant, making dinner reservations difficult to score.
+When we have visited for lunch, we have encountered waits of around 15 to 40 minutes, and it usually takes another 10 minutes or so to receive our food after we complete our order.
+We recommend getting in line just before the restaurant opens–if you wait until the noon hour, don’t be surprised if you’re in line outside for 30 minutes or more.

 This only bears mentioning for emphasis, as I’m sure most people reading this are already somewhat familiar with Be Our Guest Restaurant, but the place is incredibly lavish and the top to bottom details and effects are stunning.
-People aren’t kidding when they say that this is the highlight of the New Fantasyland expansion.
+People aren’t kidding when they say that this is one of the highlights of the New Fantasyland expansion.
+Personally, I think Seven Dwarfs Mine Train is the absolute crown jewel of New Fantasyland, but Be Our Guest Restaurant is arguably a more impressive experience than Under the Sea ~ Journey of the Little Mermaid.

-I’ll touch upon this in our full review in more detail, but I find that simultaneously cool and disappointing.
+I find that simultaneously cool and disappointing.
 It’s great that so much effort went into making this restaurant an awesome experience.
-It’s disappointing that the highlight of a multi-year expansion billed as the “biggest in Magic Kingdom history” is a restaurant.
+It’s disappointing that a highlight of a multi-year expansion billed as the “biggest in Magic Kingdom history” is a restaurant.
 We highly value restaurants at Walt Disney World (probably more than the average guest), but we still see attractions as the heart of the experience.

-In the grand scheme of things, New Fantasyland loses points with me for Be Our Guest Restaurant being the best element of the expansion.
+In the grand scheme of things, New Fantasyland loses points with me for Be Our Guest Restaurant being one of the best element of the expansion (this was especially true before Seven Dwarfs Mine Train opened when Be Our Guest Restaurant was the best part of the expansion, not that it has opened and that’s the best thing, it doesn’t bother me so much).
 In the confined context of this review, which is only of Be Our Guest Restaurant, the restaurant gains a lot of points for that incredible detail.
 If you step foot in New Fantasyland without going inside Be Our Guest Restaurant you have not had the full experience of the expansion.

 The details and theming are incredible, but they largely speak for themselves.
 I won’t bore you by fixating on them, except by pointing out a couple of things I don’t like.
 First, Beast’s Castle that sits atop the rockwork.
 It seems like everyone else is gushing over the amazing forced perspective here, but I don’t think it works.
 To me, it looks like a toy castle perched up there.
 I seem to be in the minority on this, though.